NCAR/python-tutorial/_sources/tutorials/yourfirst.rst.txt

 function and learning about basic math operators.

-Here is a video recording of from the live tutorial covering "Writing Functions":
+Here is a video recording of the live tutorial covering "Writing Functions":

 .. youtube:: BerEf_3CsL8
    :height: 315